syncfusion-content/wpf-docs/wpf/DatePicker/Formatting.md

 ## Specifying format for the DateSelector

-We can allow the user to select only the date or month or year from the [SfDateSelector](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDateSelector.html) by using the [SelectorFormatString](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorFormatString.html) property.
-By default, the date, time and year value selector is enabled in the `SfDateSelector`.
+We can allow the user to select the pair of date, month and year selector or any single selector cell from the [SfDateSelector](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDateSelector.html) by using the [SelectorFormatString](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorFormatString.html) property.
+The default value of `SelectorFormatString` property is `"M/d/yyyy"` and the date, time and year value selector is enabled in the `SfDateSelector`.

 {% tabs %}
 {% highlight xaml %}